They make sure that television and radio programmes are as entertaining and well-informed as possible.

 Programme researchers are employed by independent production companies and television, radio and cable companies.
 Experienced researchers may be able to obtain freelance work.

-Opportunities are advertised via the internet, national newspapers and specialist publications such as Campaign, Broadcast Magazine and their respective websites.
-Networking, job shadowing and speculative applications are advisable (directories including Broadcast Production Guide , its website and the Guardian Media Directory can provide useful contact information).
+Opportunities are advertised via the internet, national newspapers and specialist publications such as Campaign, Broadcast and their respective websites.
+Networking, job shadowing and speculative applications are advisable.

 There are routes into this profession for both university graduates and school leavers.

-A degree in any discipline is acceptable for entry, although a relevant qualification in, for example, journalism, English, public relations, media studies or history may be preferred.
+A degree in any discipline is acceptable for entry, although a relevant qualification in journalism, English, public relations, media studies, history or similar may be preferred.
 Specialist knowledge may be necessary for some positions.
 A postgraduate journalism qualification can be helpful for graduates without relevant degrees.

-To find out how to get into a career in this area via a school leaver route, visit the , our website aimed at school leavers.
+To find out how to get into a career in this area via a school leaver route, visit TARGETcareers, our website aimed at school leavers.

 - Excellent verbal and written skills